 Boyd Acres isn’t all outdoor attractions though.
 There’s plenty of shopping along Highway 97, including the Cascade Village Shopping Center.
 Property rates range from average to somewhat lower than the median for Bend making this a great choice for first-time home buyers and working families.
 Residents have a reputation for being friendly and engaged, and ongoing infrastructure improvements aim toward making the neighborhood as walkable and bikeable as Bend’s finest.

-The Century West neighborhood should be at the top of the list for adventurers and anyone seeking heavily-treed seclusion and larger lots with fantastic views of the Cascades.
+The Century West neighborhood should be at the top of the list for anyone seeking heavily-treed seclusion and larger lots with fantastic views of the Cascades.
 The Cascade Lakes Highway snakes up toward Mount Bachelor and its renowned ski slopes.
 On the way, there are plenty of places to stop off for hiking, fishing, mountain biking, cross-country skiing, kayaking, and more.
 The Phil’s Trail system provides some of the finest mountain biking around.

 It’s no secret that Bend real estate is expensive.
 The reason is simple: people want to live in Bend.
 But if you’re feeling priced out of the trendier west side of town, consider looking at properties in East Bend neighborhoods such as Larkspur.
 Plenty of properties can be found well below the city’s median, but the area still features many of the amenities which help make Bend such a special place to live.